Gestalt Resources

 The definition of an experiment:

-Fritz Perls introduced active experimentation into Gestalt Therapy to encourage the client to try out new behaviours in the safety of the therapy room (Clarkson & Mackewn).
+Fritz Perls introduced active experimentation into Gestalt Therapy to aid awareness, and to encourage the client to try out new behaviours in the safety of the therapy room (Clarkson & Mackewn).

-The process of active experimentation allows the client to learn through trial and error, the outcome of different behaviours, and integrate them into real life situations with safety and support.
+The process of active experimentation allows the client to explore their inner world and to explore new ways of being, and to integrate all into real life situations with safety and support.

-Fritz Perls as well as other contributors to Gestalt Therapy, advocated the principle that human beings learn better through experience rather than by talking about something (Lewin et al cited in Mackewn).
+Fritz Perls as well as other contributors to Gestalt Therapy, advocated the principle that human beings learn better through embodied experience rather than by talking ‘about’ something (Lewin et al cited in Mackewn).

 The Gestalt experiment brings therapy and practice to life.
-It transforms ‘talking about’ into action and living through enactment.
-It has many benefits in the therapeutic relationship, from heightening awareness, to trying out and integrating new ways of relating and being.
-It is effective in surfacing polarities, completing unfinished situations (‘unfinished business’) and in encouraging self-responsibility, self-support and authentic relating.
+It transforms ‘talking about’ into action, and living through enactment.
+It has many benefits in the therapeutic space, from heightening awareness, to trying out and integrating new ways of relating and being.
+It is effective in surfacing polarities, completing ‘unfinished business’, and in encouraging self-responsibility, self-support, and authentic relating.

-The Gestalt experiment ranges from short awareness exercises such as attention to breathing and exaggerating movements, to more involved enactments, such as the ‘empty chair’ process, ‘live enactment’ and ‘dream work’.
-The Gestalt experiment can involve the therapist and client alone, or the other group participants within a group setting.
+The Gestalt experiment ranges from short awareness exercises such as attention to breathing, and exaggerating movements, to more involved enactments, such as the ‘empty chair’ process, ‘live enactment’ and ‘dream work’.
+The Gestalt experiment can involve the therapist and client alone, or other group participants within a group setting.

 Preparation and timing are important elements in developing and initiating more involved experiments in the therapeutic relationship.
 The level of risk of the experiment must be in alliance with the degree of self-support and safety felt by the client in the here-and-now situation, as well as being of relevance to the immediate process.
 The level of risk in the experiment is determined by checking and maintaining contact with the client throughout their process.
 In some cases the experiment may need to start off with small achievable steps and increase in difficulty over a period of sessions.